-This statistical bulletin presents a summary of Northern Ireland (NI) planning volumes and processing performance for councils and the Department for Infrastructure during the second quarter of 2021/22.
+This statistical bulletin presents a summary of Northern Ireland (NI) planning volumes and processing performance for councils and the Department for Infrastructure during the third quarter of 2021/22.
 Note that from 8 May 2016, Ministerial responsibility for planning transferred from the former Department of the Environment to the Department for Infrastructure (the 'Department') following departmental re-organisation.

-Whilst the bulletin and accompanying tables report data for the second quarter of 2021/22, the detailed tables also include comparable data from previous periods.
-Commentary will be mainly focussed on changes over the last quarter and year.
+Whilst the bulletin and accompanying tables report data for the third quarter of 2021/22, the detailed tables also include comparable data from previous periods.
+Commentary will be mainly focussed on changes over the last quarter and comparing the current quarter with the same period a year earlier.
 Please note that these quarterly figures for 2021/22 are provisional and will be subject to scheduled revisions ahead of finalised annual figures, to be published in July 2022.